SukkoPera/SoundX/README.md

 An important thing to keep in mind is that **you must wait at least 3.3 microseconds after you wrote the address, before you write the data, and then at least 23 microseconds before the next write**.
 This stands for AdLib sound cards as well, since it is an inherent limitation of the OPL chip.
 Nevertheless, [some clever programming](https://c64.xentax.com/index.php/15-testing-ym3812-register-write-timing) appears to be able to mitigate the issue.

 ### Version 1
-The classic ACIA (6551) chip running the MIDI section, uses addresses $FDE0/1/2/3 (I chose these addresses because they were already partly used by Solder's MIDI interface).
-Just set the Baud rate to 19200 bps, which will actually result in the standard 31250 bps MIDI Baud rate on the wire, due to the use of a non-standard crystal.
+The classic ACIA (6551) chip running the MIDI section uses addresses $FDE0/1/2/3 (I chose these addresses because they were already partly used by Solder's MIDI interface).

 Configure the chip for:
 - No Parity, No Echo, No TX Interrupt, /RTS Low (Unneeded), No RX Interrupt, /DTR Low (Unneeded) &rarr; $0b to Command Register
-- 0 Stop Bits, 8 Data Bits, Internal Baud Rate Generator, 19200 bps (which will actually result in 31250) &rarr; $1f to Control Register
+- 0 Stop Bits, 8 Data Bits, Internal Baud Rate Generator, 19200 bps (which will actually result in 31250 due to the use of a non-standard crystal) &rarr; $1f to Control Register

 ### Version 2
 The MC6850 only has two register, which get mapped at $FDE0/1, which makes me think that this is exactly the same design used by Solder's interface.
 The software configuration is the same, regardless of what oscillator is installed: configure the chip for No interrupt, /RTS Low (Unneeded), 8 Data bits + 1 Stop bit, No Parity, Clock Divider = 16 (i.e.: $15)

 > [!NOTE]
 > Please always support both boards in your projects.
 You can find a driver that does so on the [Wiki](https://github.com/SukkoPera/SoundX/wiki).

+### Examples
 If you want some code to start from, you can have a look at the [Tech Demo that Master Csabo from the Plus/4 World Forum quickly hacked together](https://plus4world.powweb.com/software/YM3812_Tech_Demo): it does OPL detection and then plays a few songs from the original [AdLib Card Demo](https://vgmrips.net/packs/pack/adlib-music-synthesizer-card-demo-songs-ibm-pc-xt-at).
 It comes with full source code, so it will definitely be helpful!

 Csabo has also made a [Simple MIDI Decoder](https://plus4world.powweb.com/software/Simple_MIDI_Decoder) utility that listens for NoteOn and NoteOff messages coming in through the MIDI port and plays the corresponding notes through the TED.
 Again, it comes with full source code and thus it should help you have a jump start.